-In this tutorial, you will learn how to analyze light, perspective, and camera settings to predict how well two photos will merge.
-Then we’ll take you into Photoshop and break down the compositing process step-by-step, covering tips and techniques for making selections, finding great composition, and unifying light and color.
+In this tutorial, you’ll learn how to analyze light, perspective, and camera settings to predict how well two photos will merge.
+Then we’ll take you into Photoshop to break down the compositing process, covering tips and techniques for making selections, finding great composition, and matching light and color.

 Image compositing has a very broad and easy-to-understand definition.
 When you make a composite, you merge two or more photos together to create a seamless final image.
 This usually involves several steps to ensure that everything looks like it was all captured straight out of camera.

 Why Combine Photos in Photoshop?

 There are countless reasons that learning to blend photos together can help you both creatively and professionally.
 Whether you’re working with products, landscapes, weddings, or you just want to create stunning visual effects, the ability to merge two or more photos together will often help you solve a number of creative problems and get the most out of your images.

 If you’ve ever come up with an idea for a great image but weren’t sure how to capture it in camera, this tutorial can help!
 Compositing images in Photoshop can help turn your imagination into reality.
 Whether you plan to merge two images or 200, this is a great place to start.

 Compositing is one of the most challenging skills to master.
 It requires knowledge of countless tools within Photoshop as well as a strong understanding of how to find and capture images that will blend together well.
 Starting your compositing journey has never been easier with our simple approach to the basics of combining pictures in Photoshop.